litstack/docs/crud/table.md

 If an image is to be displayed in a table, the image url must also be specified using the `src` method.
-If the image was uploaded via the `Image` Field, the conversions specified in the config file **fjord.php** can be displayed.
+If the image was uploaded via the `Image` Field, the conversions specified in the config file **lit.php** can be displayed.

 ```php
 $table->image('Image')->src('{image.url}');